The way businesses operate in the EU will change after Brexit.

 If you are a UK company listed on an EU market, you may need to provide extra assurances that your accounts meet the International Financing Reporting Standards.

 An individual’s UK audit qualification may no longer be recognised by an EU country.
-Please see the guidance on accounting and auditing for more information.
+Please see the guidance on accounting if there’s a no-deal Brexit and auditing if there’s a no-deal Brexit for more information.

 Consumers may no longer have the right to use Alternative Dispute Resolution organisations to resolve cross-border disputes.